SCullman/BC-Expand/readme.md

 Also, a simple association no longer results in a collection.
 I also like that both required AL code and resulting $metadata are now denser.

-You have to think differently about your queries and it is best to design them explicitly.
+You have to think differently about your queries.
+It is best to design any relation explicitly as own page and refer it as part, at least from a perspective of querying data.